GoyalLab/KeepingScore/SCTAB_FINAL/README.md

 - `Model_softmax`: Implementation of the **Keeping SCORE** model proposed in this work.

-   - `timestep_analysis` folder contains the timestep subsampling analysis in Figure 4C.
+   - `timestep_analysis` folder - `variance_based_subsampling` contains the timestep subsampling analysis illustrated in Figure 4C.
    - Multiple Keeping SCORE anlaysis was performed, but only `Uncertainty_Rand_300_T_1000_Path_4` folder is responsible for all the Figures.

 - `diffusion_model`: Training scripts and configuration files for the diffusion model used in **Keeping SCORE**.